Renesko/bintime-test/README.txt

 ----

-If needed to connect to MongoDB throw GUI utility, open file /etc/mongod.conf and modify bindIp to 0.0.0.0
+If needed to connect to MongoDB through GUI utility, open file /etc/mongod.conf and modify bindIp to 0.0.0.0